zuramai/mazer/README.md

 #### CDN Prefix

-You can use a URL with a prefix.
+You can use the url with a prefix like this:
 ```
 https://cdn.jsdelivr.net/gh/zuramai/mazer@docs/demo
 ```

-A simple example is like this:
+A simple example:
 ```
 https://cdn.jsdelivr.net/gh/zuramai/mazer@docs/demo/assets/compiled/css/app.css
 ```